artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 There's a newcomer to the scene though, [VS Code's LiveShare][ls] gives you the ability to share an IDE, do voice chat, server ports and terminal sessions with a very low amount of setup.
-We wrote the initial draft of this post in-person, in aN Artsy meeting room writing and talking in real-time.
+We wrote the initial draft of this post in-person, in an Artsy meeting room writing and talking in real-time.
 If you've not seen Live Share, we posted a video of a [workshop we ran][ls-yt] at Artsy on YouTube.

 If you're looking to find more resources on pair programming, Joe Moore's: [Remote Pair Programming][rpp] is a great